We’re going to look at each one in turn.

 With a few exceptions, the use of event markers has been widely adopted by dog trainers all over the world.
 Don’t get left behind.

 Get yourself a clicker and get training with your puppy.

 You don’t have to hang around waiting for a sit if you don’t want to.
 I suggest you start by capturing and then lure a couple of times if you get bored.

-Don’t forget, just like all puppy training, get the behaviour you want your puppy to carry out well established in a quiet, private place, before adding distractions and disturbance.
+Don’t forget, just like all puppy training, get the behavior you want your puppy to carry out well established in a quiet, private place, before adding distractions and disturbance.
 Just you and your puppy, at home, is the best way to begin.